 Georgia is implementing the student growth percentile (SGP) methodology.
 SGPs describe the amount of growth a student has demonstrated relative to academically-similar students from across the state.
 Growth percentiles range from 1 to 99, with lower percentiles indicating lower academic growth and higher percentiles indicating higher academic growth.
 With SGPs, all students – regardless of their achievement level – have the opportunity to demonstrate all levels of growth.

-How will the GSGM be utilized?
+How is the GSGM utilized?

 The core purpose of the GSGM is to provide students, parents, educators, and the public with valuable, actionable information on students’ academic progress.
 The addition of student growth data to existing student achievement data paints a more complete picture of the achievement and progress being made by Georgia’s students.